backupbrew/switchbrew/USB services.md

 # usb:pd

-Only sysmodules with access to this are [PTM](PTM%20services.md "wikilink") and [AM](AM%20services.md "wikilink").
+Only system-titles with access to this are [PTM](PTM%20services.md "wikilink") and [AM](AM%20services.md "wikilink").